akankshaj3004/BlogPost/README.md

 # BlogPost
-A Blog Wesite designed using python and flask
+A Blog Wesite designed using python and flask and bootstrap